INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 The sample leverages code from the GitHub repo: agl/curve25519-donna to

-shared key which is then SHA512-hashed.
+generate a curve25519-donna shared key which is then SHA512-hashed.
 The first 16 bytes of the SHA512 hash is used as

 a key for AES-128 encryption.
-The threat actor’s curve25519-donna
+The threat actor’s curve25519-donna public key is hardcoded in the sample in base64

 form.